marcelarie/tarea/README.md

 tarea --completions fish >~/.config/fish/completions/tarea.fish
 ```

-Restart or `source` the file and ↹‑completion is ready.
+Restart or `source` the file and completion will be ready.

 ### Always up‑to‑date (auto‑load in your _rc_)